St. John's University (New York City): Organization and administration

 Per the university's statutes, presidents must be priests from the Congregation of the Mission (Vincentians).
 The trustees waived this requirement due to the limited number of candidates.
-In 2014, Conrado Gempesaw, became the first ever lay person to be appointed President of St. John's University and in 2021, Brian Shanley became the first non-Vincentian Catholic priest appointed President.
+In 2014, Conrado Gempesaw, became the first ever lay person to be appointed President of St. John's University and in 2021, Brian Shanley became the first non-Vincentian Catholic priest appointed president.
 Shanley is a member of the Dominican Order.

 Academics

 St. John's is a large doctoral/research university.
-The school is accredited by the Middle States Commission on Higher Education and has 13 specialized accreditations.
+It is accredited by the Middle States Commission on Higher Education and has 13 additional specialized accreditations.

 Colleges

 The university is organized into six colleges and schools: